BIOL 113 — Evolution and Diversity (4)

 BIOL 447 — Physiology (3 or 4)

 The study of the functions and interactions of organ systems.
 Topics include respiration, circulation, muscle contraction, digestion, homeostasis and removal of waste material.
-Includes one hour per week discussion on the effects of venoms on human physiology.
+Includes Problem-Based Learning using examples of bites from venomous organisms.
 Laboratory investigations utilize computer data acquisition to study the major lecture topics using frogs, mice, and humans as test subjects.
 BIOL 210 and 213, CHEM 242, or permission of the instructor.
 3 lecture and 3 laboratory hours.

 BIOL 450 — Molecular Genetics: DNA Science (3 or 4)

-This course focuses on the cellular and molecular mechanisms of neurodegenerative diseases.
-Topics covered in this course include: neuronal signaling, mechanisms of cell survival, differentiation and proliferation, mechanisms of neuronal injury, current in vitro models of neurodegenerative diseases, and treatment strategies for these diseases.
-Techniques learned in this course will include tissue culture of primary neurons and neuronal cell lines, developing in vitro models of disease, cell death and protection assays, molecular techniques in protein biology, and microscopy.
+This course focuses on the cellular and molecular mechanisms of neurological and neuropsychiatric conditions.
+This course will explore how alterations in neuronal signaling, neuroanatomy, cell biology, and molecular mechanisms of normal brain function lead to diseases such as Alzheimer's, Parkinson's, Stroke, Post-traumatic stress disorder, Multiple Sclerosis, Schizophrenia, Depression, and Anxiety.
+This course will also explore how exercise can promote changes in the brain leading to improved neuronal functioning and decreased symptoms of disease.
+This is an integrated lecture/laboratory experience where we will explore in vitro models of neurological diseases and treatment strategies for these diseases.
+This course will include developing in vitro models of disease, cell death and protection assays, regenerative medicine, molecular techniques in protein biology, and microscopy.
 Prerequisites: BIOL 210 and 213.
 NEUR 211 recommended.
 3 lecture and 3 laboratory hours.

 BIOL 470 — Senior Seminar (1)